textmate/textmate/README.md

 After this, re-apply your change and commit.
 If the change is non-trivial it is a good idea to write how you made the change in the commit body.
 E.g. a commit message could be:

-	Only enable install button when we can install
+	Disable install button when we can’t install

 	The install button’s “enabled” property
 	has been bound to the “canInstall”